Interior rendering in Enscape and SketchUp

 Apart from using Enscape to export images, panoramas, and videos, you can also export independent interactive standalone experiences and share them for free without the end-user requiring a license to view them.

 To turn your Enscape visualization into a shareable experience, simply use the Exe button below.
-There are two types to choose from - the Exe standalone file and the web standalone file.
-Both are fully VR compatible, meaning that you can quickly create virtual reality experiences.
+There are two types to choose from - the Exe standalone file and the Web standalone file.
+Both are fully VR-compatible, meaning that you can quickly create virtual reality experiences.

 If you'd like to share your visualization with someone using a machine that meets our system requirements, you can export an identical copy of Enscape by clicking the Exe standalone button.
 This will no longer be connected to your design application, so no editing is possible at this point.